-Acquiring land was paramount in Bumbleroot Organic Farm’s origination.
-Jeff and Abby Fisher, along with their friends Ben Whalen and Melissa Law, began farming on just 2 acres of leased land in Buxton, Maine in 2014.
-With the dream to establish an organic flower, herb, and vegetable farm serving the Greater Portland area, they quickly set out to find a piece of land of their own.
+Friends Jeff and Abigail Fisher, Ben Whalen and Melissa Law began farming on just two acres of leased land in Buxton, Maine, in 2014.
+As they gained experience, their dreams grew, and they set out to find a piece of land of their own.
 “For new farmers, finding land that is affordable with the necessary infrastructure to run a business is challenging.
 You really have to make do with what you have and make it work,” said Jeff.

-When the former Weeks Farm in Windham went up for sale, the owners envisioned Bumbleroot Organic Farm there.
-The greatest obstacle in following their dreams and purchasing the 88-acre property was financing.
+When 88 acres of farmland came on the market at the former Weeks Farm in Windham, the friends jumped at the opportunity, and Bumbleroot Organic Farm was born.
 When time and money was tight, CEI stepped in to support Bumbleroot Organic Farm through financing and technical assistance.

 In order to secure purchase of The Weeks Farm, a business plan involving a Maine Farmland Trust Land Easement which significantly offset costs and protected the farmland, plus technical assistance and a loan from CEI was set in motion.

 Establishing roots at the new location in Windham has helped the farmers not only grow their production, but also their clientele.
 With daily reach into the Greater Portland area, Bumbleroot is already expanding their CSA offerings and membership.

 Bumbleroot Organic Farm is a rising leader in the southern Maine community because of its commitment to increasing access to locally-grown farm-fresh food which is distributed to low-income and disadvantaged Mainers through programs including Creative Trails in Portland and My Place Teen Center in Westbrook, as well as accepting SNAP benefits.